StormACE/DropGUI/README.md

 Here is an exemple for Lame app : --preset extreme /@in /@out

-11- when done right click on the GUI you just created in the list and choose Activate
+11- When done, right click on the GUI you just created in the list and choose Activate

 Drop your file and they should be processed if info entered is correct